rescript-lang/rescript-compiler/jscomp/bsb/templates/react-hooks/README.md

 **How come we don't need any bundler during development**?
 We highly encourage you to open up `index.html` to check for yourself!

-If you start handling routes via `ReasonReactRouter` change the server script in package.json to `moduleserve ./ --port 8000 --spa` to make sure your routes don't result in a 404 not found error.
-With the added `--spa` flag your routes will return the index.html on page load and you can handle them client-side.

 # Features Used

 |                           | Blinking Greeting | Reducer from ReactJS Docs | Fetch Dog Pictures | Reason Using JS Using Reason |